legendarycode3/decentralized-stablecoin/README.md

 * `depositCollateral(address tokenCollateralAddress, uint256 amountCollateral)`: Deposits an approved collateral asset into the protocol.
 The deposited collateral is securely recorded in the user’s account and contributes to the user’s borrowing capacity for minting DSC.
 * `redeemCollateral(address tokenCollateralAddress, uint256 amountCollateral)`: Withdraws deposited collateral from the protocol, provided the user’s health factor remains above the minimum required threshold after the withdrawal, ensuring the protocol remains safely collateralized.
 * `depositCollateralAndMintDsc(address tokenCollateralAddress, uint256 amountCollateral, uint256 amountDscToMint)`: Combines collateral deposit and DSC minting into a single atomic transaction, improving user experience by reducing the number of required interactions with the protocol.
-* `redeemCollateralForDsc(address tokenCollateralAddress, uint256 amountCollateral, uint256 amountDscToBurn)`: Burns DSC and redeems collateral in a single transaction,
+* `redeemCollateralForDsc(address tokenCollateralAddress, uint256 amountCollateral, uint256 amountDscToBurn)`: Burns DSC and redeems collateral in a single transaction, allowing users to efficiently repay debt